the-chenergy/AsianboiisUI/4.1/README.md

 ## Background

 I created the keyboard layout of the 4.0 version before I started typing more heavily.
 It was created to better prepare for my sophomore year in college.
 While most about the layout is great, it had many annoying parts I could not get over during a long session of coding R-markdown, C, and messing around with terminal.
 The more I typed in these languages, the more I hated the 4.0 layout, though definitely not as terrible as Qwerty.
 After thinking about the layout more, I thought that the layout was still great but with these problems:
 * Characters like "_", "\", and "$" required shift, but R-markdown and C needed them a lot.
-In fact, backslash turned up as often as the letter "u" in R-markdown, based on my stats.
+Backslash turned up as often as the letter "u" in R-markdown, based on my stats.
-* Characters like "`", "@", and "%" did not require shift, but this was not justified by their rare usage.
+* Characters like "`", "@", and "%" did not require shift, but their rare usage did not justify this.
 * The operator "->" was used a lot in C but was awkward to type.

 On top of solving these problems, I am also building my custom keyboard soon.
 I wanted the layout to be as close to perfect as possible, which matches the point of building a custom keyboard.